How You Can Find the Perfect Adoptive Family

 - Finding an adoptive family by type might be a priority for your adoption.
 Same-sex adoptive couples, gay couples looking to adopt, married or non-married adoptive couples and adoptive parents with children are all types of families you can choose for your child.

 - Working with the right adoption agency means you can find an adoptive family that matches your specific needs and wants for your baby.

 - A large national agency may be better equipped for connecting you with adoptive families of a specific type.

 As a woman considering placing your baby for adoption, you get to choose the characteristics you want in your baby’s adoptive family.
-One characteristic that is important to many prospective birth mothers is the family’s makeup or structure.
+One characteristic that is important to many prospective birth mothers is type.

-What does your child’s future family look like in your head?
-Maybe you specifically dream of helping a same-sex couple complete their family.
+Maybe you specifically dream of helping a same-sex couple adopt a child.
 Maybe you dream of your child growing up in a big, two-parent family with lots of older siblings.
 Or, maybe you prefer the idea of your child growing up as an only or oldest child, and you want to place them with a couple who has been struggling with infertility and waiting for their first baby.